 Archer fish are primarily found in the brackish waters and estuaries of Southeast Asia.
 They can be found in countries such as India, Sri Lanka, Bangladesh, Myanmar, Thailand, Malaysia, Indonesia, and the Philippines.

 The fish inhabits freshwater (mainly lentic waters), mangrove, it can get into open sea where its water is freshened by rivers.
 This fish prefers shadowed areas with vegetation hanging low above the water.
 Archer fish inhabit estuaries, mangrove swamps, lagoons, and other brackish water ecosystems.
 Brackish water is a mixture of freshwater and saltwater, typically found where rivers meet the ocean.
-These environments provide the ideal conditions for archer fish to thrive.
+These environments provide the ideal conditions for fish to thrive.

 Archer fish are adapted to live in brackish water with varying salinity levels.
 They can tolerate a wide range of salinity, from nearly freshwater to slightly salty conditions.
 These fish are well-suited to environments where freshwater and saltwater mix, and they have developed physiological adaptations to regulate their internal salt balance.

-Archer fish prefer habitats with dense vegetation, such as mangroves and freshwater streams.
+Fish prefer habitats with dense vegetation, such as mangroves and freshwater streams.
 The vegetation provides shelter, nesting sites, and hunting opportunities.
 Mangroves are particularly important as they offer a complex network of roots and branches that archer fish can use as perches to spot prey.

 Description